Kamatera/kamateratoolbox/TESTING.md

 This is the server-side that supports all the other tools.

+Relevant tests are undet tests/cloudcli_server

 By default, the production server is used for testing.
-You can also run a local server to debug problems.
+You can also run a local server to debug problems:

 Download the latest server code